-We derive two modified lightcurve models from the C20 depending on the shape of the early excess: \begin{enumerate} \item The ``plateau-contardo'' model adds a smoothing function $g(t)$ to interpolate between the plateau magnitude $m_\text{plat}$ and the $m_\text{C20}$ function:
+We derive two modified light curve models from the C20 depending on the shape of the early excess: \begin{enumerate} \item The `plateau-contardo' model adds a smoothing function $g(t)$ to interpolate between the plateau magnitude $m_\text{plat}$ and the $m_\text{C20}$ function:

-This introduces three additional parameters to the C20 model that we allow to vary in a reasonable range: plateau magnitude $m_\text{plat}$, plateau end time $t_{0,\text{plat}}$ and the smoothing timescale $\tau_\text{smooth}$. \item The ``prebump-contardo'' model adds a secondary gaussian peak at a peak relative to the main peak:
+This introduces three additional parameters to the C20 model that we allow to vary in a reasonable range: plateau magnitude $m_\text{plat}$, plateau end time $t_{0,\text{plat}}$ and the smoothing timescale $\tau_\text{smooth}$. \item The `prebump-contardo' model adds a secondary Gaussian peak at a peak relative to the main peak:

-This introduces three additional parameters to the model: pre-bump amplitude $A_\text{PB}$, pre-bump width $\sigma_\text{PB}$ and center time of the pre-bump $t_{0,\text{PB}}$. \end{enumerate}
+This introduces three additional parameters to the model: pre-bump amplitude $A_\text{PB}$, pre-bump width $\sigma_\text{PB}$ and centre time of the pre-bump $t_{0,\text{PB}}$. \end{enumerate}

 If the data only covers a small time range before/after peak we use a linear model instead:

 \FloatBarrier